cybertraining-dsc/reu2022/contribute/issues.md

 the [GitHub Link](https://github.com/cloudmesh/cloudmesh-cc/issues).

-To get all issues for cloudmesh projects that interrest you you can create an issuelist from selected repositories.
+To get all issues for cloudmesh projects that interest you, you can create an issue list from selected repositories.

 For example you can checkout the following